Best Trap Exercises for Hypertrophy, Calisthenics, & More

 Muscles Worked: Primarily back muscles (lats and rhomboids), with secondary activation of the traps, biceps, and core.

-• Benefits: Dumbbell rows are a compound exercise that effectively strengthens the upper back, including the traps.
+• Benefits: Dumbbell rows are the best compound exercise for back that effectively strengthens the upper back, including the traps.

 Trap Bar Deadlift